 Impulsive and inappropriate behavior, also known as inhibition symptoms, are known behavioral problems.
 Someone with dementia can tell personal information to a complete stranger on the street or talk through a conversation in a loud tone.
 He may also exhibit inappropriate sexual behavior.
 He fails to notice that his attitude is not appropriate in a certain situation.

 About 85% of people with Dementia suffer from mood problems: depression, anxiety, and apathy.
 Apathy is listlessness, indifference and the loss of initiative.
-They are less interested in the world around them, often doesn’t feel like doing anything and has flattened emotions.
+They are less interested in the world around them, often don’t feel like doing anything and have flattened emotions.
 Someone who suffers from anxiety or suffers from depression is often gloomy, pessimistic and afraid to leave the house.
 If someone is anxious or in panic, they can react with aggressive behavior because they can no longer express themselves in the usual way.

 Delusions and hallucinations